Mimnermus in Church: Text

 I clasp them, is because they die.

 Song setting

 This poem was set to music (circa 1994) by the English songwriter and composer William D. Drake and performed by his psychedelic acoustic band, Lake Of Puppies.
-The setting was later given a fuller orchestration by Lake of Puppies member Craig Fortnam and was taken into the repertoire of the chamber ensemble North Sea Radio Orchestra (in which both Drake and Fortnam currently perform, with the former Lake of Puppies singer and bass guitarist Sharron Fortnam).
+The setting was later given a fuller orchestration by Lake of Puppies member Craig Fortnam and was taken into the repertoire of the chamber ensemble North Sea Radio Orchestra (in which both Drake and Fortnam performed, with the former Lake of Puppies singer and bass guitarist Sharon Fortnam).
+Writing in The Guardian, John L. Water described the arrangement as "ha[ving] a languorous, grandiose quality reminiscent of The Blue Nile."

 A recording of the North Sea Radio Orchestra version of the song is on the ensemble's first album, North Sea Radio Orchestra, released in 2006.